 Your entire salary for the first three months, then 60% of your salary for the following nine

 Lasts for a year

 Employer sick pay schemes are entirely at the jurisdiction of your employer.
-There is no legal requirement for them to offer anything above SSP, and anything extra that is in your contract is a perk which comes with the job (something that probably enticed you to take it).
+There is no legal requirement for them to offer anything above SSP, and anything extra that is in your contract is a perk which comes with the job.

 Income protection insurance offers a sliding scale based on your personal requirements, but might typically stack up as follows: